 Then, another train appears, this time a modern one.
 To me, it seems that this one is real, not a ghost train like the previous one.
 The train gets off the tracks and moves towards me.
 I try to shout, but my throat is blocked.
 Then I wake up!

-Ghosts are associated with death, and the dreamer nearly died.
+Ghosts are associated with death, and the dreamer nearly died, so that explains the ghost train.
 When his parents realized he was seriously ill, they pulled him out of bed and started to drive to the hospital.
 But along the way they were blocked by a train.
-I can picture the scene, everyone starting to panic and shouting as they wait and wait for the train pass.
-That explains the presence of the trains in the dream, and the shouting of the people.
-The depiction of the first train as being ancient could be a way of saying the incident with the illness happened long ago.
+I can picture the scene, his parents panicking and shouting as they wait and wait for the train pass.
+That explains the presence of the trains in the dream and the shouting of the people.
+The depiction of the first train as being old-fashioned could be a way of saying the incident with the illness happened long ago.

-With that in mind he remembered he’d had a visitor to his house the day before the dream.
-He smelled something foul on the visitor’s breath—the distinct smell of typhoid, which his mother smelled on his breath once upon a time and didn’t recognize—but wrote it off and didn’t make a connection.
+With that in mind he remembers a visitor to his home, the day before the dream.
+He smelled something foul on the visitor’s breath — the distinct smell of typhoid, which his mother smelled on his breath once upon a time and didn’t recognize — but wrote it off and didn’t make a connection.
 However, it did spark fear in him.
-The day after the dream the visitor was supposed to return, but instead called to say he had woken up with a high fever and went to see a doctor.
+The next day, the visitor was supposed to return, but instead called to say he had woken up with a high fever and went to see a doctor.
 He was diagnosed with typhoid!

-Now the dream makes sense: the fear, the ghost, the power outage, the reference to a river, the parasites, the flamethrower, the Sign of the Cross, the train, the saints.
+Now the big picture comes together: the fear, the ghost, the power outage, the reference to a river, the parasites, the flamethrower, the Sign of the Cross, the trains, the saints.
 All the details tie in with the typhoid incident.
-Rather than just recount the incident verbatim, the dream turned it all into symbolism.
-Smelling typhoid on his visitor’s breath sparked it all—a smell he subconsciously recognized but failed to make the connection.
+Rather than just recount the incident verbatim, the dream turns it all into symbolism.
+Smelling typhoid on his visitor’s breath sparks it all — a smell he subconsciously recognized but failed to make the connection.

 It is one of the most extraordinary dreams I’ve interpreted.
-And it makes me wonder how many other dreams I haven’t been able to decipher because I didn’t know enough about the dreamer.
+And it makes me wonder how many other dreams elude me because I didn’t know enough about the dreamer to interpret them.